brentstewart/nextpertise/content/posts/210126_Downtime.md

 It is a good idea to have a recurring scheduled downtime at least once a month.
 Most organizations sync their downtime to "patch Tuesday".
 Microsoft, Oracle, and other big organizations release patches on the second Tuesday each month.
 Since there's a good chance that something in an environment will need to be patched and this leads to a disruption, it's a good time to do other changes as well.

 Sometimes changes must be deployed to react to events.
-In that case the process is hastily put together and it's more critical to have a clear idea of how to structure that time.
+In those cases the process is hastily put together and it's more critical to have a clear idea of how to structure that time.

 ![Plan](/plan.jpeg#floatsmallleft)